icpc/ccs-specs/Contest_Control_System.md

    (ascending), then within that by last accepted submission (ascending).

 When a number of teams are tied for the same position, they all occupy the same position and a suitable number of subsequent positions are left empty.
+For instance, if four teams are tied for 17th position, they are all in 17th position and positions 18, 19 and 20 are unoccupied.

 A submission is pending judgement if it has no judgement or if the judgement is **Judging Error**.
 Pending judgements have no effect on scoring.